 The welding process involves the use of a TIG torch and an inert gas, such as argon, to protect the weld pool from contamination and impurities.

-This gas flow is crucial in preventing oxidation and impurities from the atmosphere while the metals are melted and fused.
-Other combinations of hydrogen and argon, or helium and argon, are also used depending on factors like metals to be welded and welding speed.
+As the metals melt and fuse, this gas flow plays a crucial role in preventing oxidation and impurities from the atmosphere.
+Other combinations of hydrogen and argon or helium and argon are also used depending on factors like metals to be welded and welding speed.

 Welding Torch